Key questions about Digital Doctor

 Can I use Digital Doctor if I’m pregnant?

-If you are or may be pregnant, for your own wellbeing and that of your baby, we would recommend that you contact your own GP or midwifery service.
+If you are or may be pregnant, for your own wellbeing and that of your baby, we would recommend that you contact your own GP.
+You may also contact our Nurse on Call and Midwifery service.

 Can Digital Doctor issue a prescription?

-Yes, if the GP you speak to thinks it’s necessary.
-The prescription can be faxed to your local pharmacy between 08:30 - 18:30 Monday to Friday, 10:00 - 16:30 on Saturdays and 10:00 - 18:00 on Sundays.
-Outside these hours, your prescription will be faxed the next working day.
+Yes, where the GP believes it is clinically appropriate, they can issue prescriptions.
+The prescription can be emailed securely to your chosen pharmacy between 08:30 - 18:30 Monday to Friday, 10:00 - 16:30 on Saturdays and 10:00 - 18:00 on Sundays.
+Outside these hours, your prescription will be sent the next working day.
 In line with clinical best practice guidelines for remote prescribing, Digital Doctors GPs are unable to issue repeat prescriptions for the ongoing treatment of long term conditions.
 In these instances it is in your best interest to be seen by your own GP who will manage your care.
 Digital Doctor GPs may be able to offer individual prescriptions for, and advice on, medication you are currently taking and also short course medication for certain acute conditions, depending on the symptoms presented.

 What if I have a query about how the service works?